alboteanud/BubbleLevel/README.md

 Bubble level tool
 =============================

-Gets accelerometer events at a very high rate Resolving constraints and collisions with the Verlet integrator
+Gets accelerometer events at a high rate and resolvs constraints and collisions with the Verlet integrator

 Screenshots
 -----------